jssteinberg/termcwd/README.md

 # termcwd

-Termcwd is a tiny package/plugin for Neovim and Vim to quickly toggle open your (Neo)vim terminals.
+Termcwd is a tiny package/plugin for Neovim and Vim to quickly spawn/open/toggle your (Neo)vim terminals.

 Install Termcwd and define your preferred mappings (in vimscript).